cscart/docs/en/developer_guide/addons/addon_scheme.rst

 Available Schemes
 =================

 The **addon.xml** file contains the scheme of the add-on.
-There are two possible schemes: Two schemes of the *addon.xml* file are used in CS-Cart:
+There are two possible schemes:

 * **Scheme 2.0** is used in CS-Cart 2.x — 4.х.
 Add-ons with the old scheme will not be displayed on the **Add-ons → Manage add-ons** page, nor will they work correctly without a proper scheme conversion.